Confraternity of Christian Doctrine (CCD)

 - Attend Sunday Mass on a weekly basis

-- Be a registered member of St. Albert the Great Parish for at least one year, or had children enrolled in St. Albert the Great weekly CCD Program during the 2017-2018 program year
+- Be a registered member of St. Albert the Great Parish for at least one year, or had children enrolled in St. Albert the Great weekly CCD Program for one full year

 Enrollment in the CCD Program for a minimum of two consecutive years is required for children to begin sacramental preparation for Eucharist and or Confirmation.